Skip to main content

 do you know your filing status now? skyla-article-conclusion2

-Now that you know the different filing statuses, do you know which status to file under?
-The cool thing is when you file your taxes to the IRS, they have up-to-date technology to catch most mistakes or incorrect information made on a tax return.
-But if you make a mistake filing, you can amend it using Form 1040-X. Learn more about this form here>.
+Now that you know the different filing statuses, do you know which one fits your situation?
+The IRS has tools and systems to catch many common filing errors.
+If you do make a mistake, you can usually correct it by filing an amended return using Form 1040-X. Learn more about this form here>.

 Tax Discounts